openhab/openhab-addons/bundles/org.openhab.binding.nanoleaf/README.md

 rule "Nanoleaf canvas touch detection Panel 2" when
-    Item Panel2SingleTap changed from OFF to ON then
+    Item Panel2SingleTap changed from NULL to ON or Item Panel2SingleTap changed from OFF to ON then
     logInfo("CanvasTouch", "Nanoleaf Canvas Panel 2 was touched once")